Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/es-backups-api.md

 }
 </code></pre>

-* The `cronExpression` should contain 6 fields respectively for seconds, minutes, hours, days, months and weekdays ([Spring cron expression format](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html)).
+* The `cronExpression` should contain 6 fields, respectively - for seconds, minutes, hours, days, months and weekdays ([Spring cron expression format](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/scheduling/support/CronSequenceGenerator.html)).
 * The `enabled` parameter can be set to `true` or `false`.
 * The `indices` parameter should be set to a list containing the names of the indices that you want to backup.
-If the list contains an invalid index name the following response is produced:
+If the list contains an invalid index name, the following response is produced:

 <pre><code>
 {